 Data and Intellectual Property Loss

 A data breach can occur as the result of a number of incidents, including hacking, the loss of a laptop and unauthorized employee access.
-Data breaches can be incredibly costly for manufacturers, and expenses related to forensics, notification costs, public relations, crisis management, and fines and penalties can add up quickly.
+Data breaches can be incredibly costly and expenses related to forensics, notification costs, public relations, crisis management, and fines and penalties can add up quickly.

 Four of the top 10 cyber threats facing organizations can occur as the result of employee negligence.
 Phishing scams, the abuse of IT systems, errors and omissions, and the unsecured use of mobile devices can all occur if employees are improperly trained or wish to do an organization harm.